 Unless you’re lucky enough to have one of the larger suites, storage space is limited in cruise staterooms.
 To corral your smaller items and accessories, pack an over-the-door organizer for the outside of your bathroom door.

 Be sure that the organizer is flame-retardant, though.
 Most are not, and your organizer may be confiscated if a crew member thinks it’s unsafe.
-I keep the packaging for my organizer to prove to staff that it’s not a hazard!
+I keep the packaging for my organizer to prove to the crew that it’s not a hazard!

 25. Pack a perfect carry on bag